mrfearless/x64dbg-Plugin-SDK-For-x86-Assembler/x64dbg-Plugin-SDK-For-x86-Assembler-Readme.txt

  - Masm32 version of the x64dbg plugin SDK found in the pluginsdk folder
  - RadASM testplugin project and files as a working example of how to use the plugin SDK
  - RadASM template for creating your own x32dbg plugins.
- - RadASM Code Completion files for easy use of the x64dbg plugin SDK for Masm
+ - RadASM Code Completion files for easy use of the x64dbg Plugin SDK For x86 Assembler (Masm)

-The files that comprise this version of the x64dbg plugin SDK for Masm are
+The files that comprise this version of the x64dbg Plugin SDK For x86 Assembler are

  - pluginsdk\include\x64dbgpluginsdk.inc     Main include file for ease of use - see below on how to use.
  - pluginsdk\include\x32dbg.inc              x32dbg masm style include converted from x64dbg _plugins.h, _plugin_type.h & _exports.h source files